MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-excel-featured-tables.md

 - Row matching is based on text columns in the featured table.
 It uses the same indexing as Power BI Q&A capability, which is optimized for English-language search.
 Searching in other languages may not result in accurate matches.
 Numerical columns aren't considered for matching.
 - Matching is based on Exact and Prefix matches for individual search terms.
 A cell’s value is split based on spaces or other whitespace characters like tabs.
 Then each word is considered a search term.
 A row’s text field values are compared to each search term for Exact and Prefix matches.
 A Prefix match is returned if the row’s text field starts with the search term.
 For example, if a cell contains “Orange County”, then “Orange” and “County” are distinct search terms.

-    - Rows with text columns whose value exactly match “Orange” or “County” are returned.
+    - Rows with text columns whose values exactly match “Orange” or “County” are returned.
-    - Rows with text column whose value starts with “Orange” or “County” are returned.
+    - Rows with text columns whose values starts with “Orange” or “County” are returned.
     - Importantly, rows that contain “Orange” or “County” but don’t start with them aren't returned.

 - Power BI returns at most 100 row suggestions for each cell.